cabbagecabbagecabbage/Paint-Program/README.md

 ## Usage
 To use the program, you need to satisfy the following requirements:
 * Python 3
-* pygame (pygame 1 or 2 might cause the program to run differently)
+* pygame 2.0.0 or higher (pygame 1.x.x will cause the program to crash eventually)
 * user_agent

 Python 3 can be installed at https://www.python.org/downloads/